 You can simply use water to make rabokki, but you need broth if you want to make it tastier.
 Anchovy and kelp broth is typically used for a depth of flavor.
 Boil anchovy and dried kelp for 15 minutes over medium heat to make the broth.

-For convenience, you can also use dashi powder, just like my recipe.
+For convenience, you can also use dashi powder.
 Dashi powder is the quickest way to make the broth as you can sprinkle the powder into the dishes while you are cooking and precooking time is not required.

 3. Adjust the sauce